Constans: Early life

 Sources variously report Constans' age at the time of his death as 27 or 30, meaning he was born in either 320 or 323.
 Timothy Barnes, observing numismatic evidence, considered the younger age to be more likely.
 He was the third and youngest son of Constantine I and Fausta.
 According to the works of both Ausonius and Libanius, he was educated at Constantinople under the tutelage of the poet Aemilius Magnus Arborius, who instructed him in Latin.

 On 25 December 333, Constans was elevated to the imperial rank of caesar at Constantinople by his father.
-Prior to 337, Constans became engaged to Olympias, the daughter of the praetorian prefect Ablabius, although the two never actually married.
+Prior to 337, Constans became engaged to Olympias, the daughter of the praetorian prefect Ablabius, although the marriage did not actually happen.
+Shaun Tougher commented that it was odd for Constans to have never married, regardless of whether or not the allegations surrounding his sexuality were true.

 Reign

-Possible head of Constans from around his proclamation as augustus.
+Head of a 4th-century child emperor, most likely Constans.

 Solidus of Constans marked: constans augustus.

 After Constantine's death, Constans and his two brothers, Constantine II and Constantius II were proclaimed augusti and divided the Roman empire among themselves on 9 September 337.
 Constans was left with Italy, Africa and Illyricum.
 In 338, he campaigned against the Sarmatians.

 Meanwhile, Constans came into conflict with his eldest brother Constantine II over the latter's presumed authority over Constans' territory.
 After attempting to issue legislation to Africa in 339, which was part of Constans' realm, Constantine led his army into an invasion of Italy only a year later.
 However, he was ambushed and killed by Constans' troops, and Constans then took control of his brother's territories.